Stepwell

-Stepwells (also known as vav or baori) are wells, cisterns or ponds with a long corridor of steps that descend to the water level.
+Stepwells, also known as vav (in Gujarati) or baori (in Hindi), are wells, cisterns or ponds with a long corridor of steps that descend to the water level.
 Stepwells played a significant role in defining subterranean architecture in western India from the 7th to the 19th century.
 Some stepwells are multi-storeyed and can be accessed by a Persian wheel which is pulled by a bull to bring water to the first or second floor.
 They are most common in western India and are also found in the other more arid regions of the Indian subcontinent, extending into Pakistan.
 The construction of stepwells is mainly utilitarian, though they may include embellishments of architectural significance, and may be temple tanks.

 Stepwells are examples of the many types of storage and irrigation tanks that were developed in India, mainly to cope with seasonal fluctuations in water availability.
 A basic difference between stepwells on one hand, and tanks and wells on the other, is that stepwells make it easier for people to reach the groundwater and to maintain and manage the well.